ellemouton/website/content/drafts/taproot-chan-txs.md

 Before reading on, I suggest taking some time to think about how you could possibly come to know what `P_remote` is.
 It is not present in the funding transaction, nor is it present in the commitment transaction.
-Scroll up through the diagrams to see if you can see where it revealed.
+Scroll up through the diagrams to see if you can see where it is revealed.

 Ok ready?
 It is only revealed if the `to_remote` output is spent as it appears in the witness required to spend that output.
 This means that the remote anchor